 The master's degree certification program in Physical Education is a natural outgrowth of the policy of the School of Education to provide exemplary programs.
-The skills offered in the program can be of tangible benefit in a variety of professional, school, and non-school settings.
+The skills offered in the program can be of tangible benefit in a variety of professional, school and non-school settings.
 Satisfactory completion of the requirements of the Physical Education master's degree certification program qualifies students for Alabama Class A certification.

-The master's degree in Exercise Science is a natural outgrowth of the need to provide instructors and administrators in non-school settings, such as fitness centers, YMCA's, YWCA's, professional arenas, corporate fitness centers, and physical rehabilitation facilities.
-The program is uniquely designed to accommodate the interests, needs, and background of each individual.
+The master's degree in Exercise Science provides instructors and administrators in non-school settings, such as fitness centers, YMCAs, YWCAs, professional arenas, corporate fitness centers and physical rehabilitation facilities.
+The program is y designed to accommodate the interests, needs and background of each individual.
 This program is for students who are not interested in teaching certification.